zcao0420/MOFormer/README.md

 ### Pre-training

-To pre-train the model using SSL from scratch, one can run
+To pre-train the model using SSL from scratch, one can run.
+The config file for the pretraining takes as input the directory
 ```
 python pretrain_SSL.py
 ```